 - If you create two-point COGO-enabled line features, the values you type are stored with the feature in the Direction and Distance COGO attribute fields.

-- On the status bar at the bottom of the current map, hover over Dynamic Constraints .
+- Click the Constraints button on the status bar at the bottom of the active map.

 Alternatively, hover over the button until the dialog box appears and click the Constraints toggle button .